zendframework/zendframework/README.md

  - REALLY removed Zend\Markup from the repository (we reported it removed for RC1, and had in fact created the repository for it, but not removed it from the zf2 repository).
+ - Addition of Hydrator strategies, to allow easier hydration of composed objects.
+The HydratorInterface remains unchanged, but the shipped hydrators now all implement both that and the new StrategyEnabledInterface.

 Almost *XXX* pull requests for a variety of features and bugfixes were handled since beta5!